kasir-barati/you-say/apps/frontend/README.md

 ## Building NextJS app

-Run `nx build:docker frontend` to build it in production mode Run `nx build:docker frontend --configuration=dev` to build it in development mode:
+- Run `nx build:docker frontend` to build it in production mode
+- Run `nx build:local frontend` to build it in your own system
 - It won't utilizes caching mechanism during building docker image

 **Note**: Do not use these two configuration options in your `next.config.js`, since by doing that it is gonna make it harder for us to build our app: `output: 'export'` and `distDir: '../../dist/apps/frontend'`.
 Better to follow the their [official docs](https://nextjs.org/docs/app/building-your-application/deploying#docker-image).